HumbleSpark/ellie-issues/README.md

 This repo is for collecting issues and feature requests for https://ellie-app.com

+## Rules

+- Please note that our [code of conduct](CODE_OF_CONDUCT.md) is always in effect and will be enforced.
+- Take a look at the guidelines below for what we need from you to reach the best possible resolution.
+- If we need more information we'll let you know with a comment and a label.
+We close issues without enough information after 1 week.
+- If we decline a feature request or close a bug, it won't be useful to argue that it be reopened.
+Our time is just as valuable as yours, and we need to prioritize!

 ## Submitting an Bug Report

 Great bug reports include as much information as possible to help reproduce the problem.